 Watching your carbs or want a keto version?
 Leave out the apples, pears and use cherry tomatoes or a few slices of figs.

-WHAT INGREDIENTS ARE IN A AUTUMN HARVEST SALAD?
+WHAT INGREDIENTS ARE IN A FALL HARVEST SALAD?

 - curly endive